Loading...

 1.13 Information Technology

-The Companies seek to safeguard a productive working environment free of harassment, to prevent unauthorized access to the Companies’ systems, and to otherwise protect the integrity of work-related information.
-In order to protect work-related information and the working environment the Companies have adopted the following Information Technology Usage policy.
+Barrington School seeks to safeguard a productive working environment free of harassment, to prevent unauthorized access to Barrington School’s systems, and to otherwise protect the integrity of work-related information.
+In order to protect work-related information and the working environment Barrington School has adopted the following Information Technology Usage policy.

 Privilege vs. Right

-Access to the Companies’ computer network and all related electronic technology is a privilege, not a right.
+Access to Barrington School’s computer network and all related electronic technology is a privilege, not a right.
 Access entails responsibility: each user of the network must understand that he or she takes full responsibility for his or her actions.
 Inappropriate use may result in disciplinary action or criminal prosecution under appropriate state and federal laws.

 Policy for Usage:

-E-mail, voice mail, internet, telephones, iPads, iPods, computers, photocopiers, fax machines, and all other electronic technology provided at or through the Companies are the properties of the Companies.
-The Companies reserve the right to monitor communications made on the Companies’ electronic technology, with or without notice.
-Social networking via technology with families which are enrolled in the program past or present; all conversations relating to enrolled or disenrolled children, families, staff anything or anyone relating to the Companies is considered confidential and may not be discussed in person, via social media, email, or any other method.
-Before a school can tell a potential family there is no room at your center for enrollment, a call must be made to the area manager.
+E-mail, voicemail, internet, telephones, iPads, iPods, computers, photocopiers, fax machines, and all other electronic technology provided at or through Barrington School are the properties of Barrington School.
+Barrington School reserves the right to monitor communications made on its electronic technology, with or without notice.
+Social networking via technology with families enrolled in the program past or present; all conversations relating to enrolled or disenrolled children, families, staff anything or anyone relating to Barrington School, are considered confidential and may not be discussed in person, via social media, email, or any other method.

 General Rules:

-E-mail, voice mail, internet, telephones, iPads, iPods, computers, photocopiers, fax machines, and all other electronic technology provided at or through the Companies in the offices or otherwise generally are for business use only.
+1. E-mail, voicemail, internet, telephones, iPads, iPods, computers, photocopiers, fax machines, and all other electronic technology provided at or through Barrington School in the offices or otherwise generally are for business use only.

-Personal data and files may not be stored on Companies’ computers, iPads, and all other electronic technology.
+2. Personal data and files may not be stored on Barrington School’s computers, iPads, and all other electronic technology.

-Internet, iPads, computers, and all other electronic technology provided by the Companies may be used for business related Internet browsing.
-Generally, employees should not use Companies’ electronic technology for recreational or personal Internet browsing.
+a.
+Internet, iPads, computers, and all other electronic technology provided by Barrington School may be used for business related Internet browsing.
+Generally, Barrington School employees should not use Barrington Schools’ electronic technology for recreational or personal Internet browsing.

-Under no circumstances may Companies’ electronic technology be used for browsing web sites containing inappropriate content.
+b.
+Under no circumstances may Barrington School’s electronic technology be used for browsing web sites containing inappropriate content.

-Under no circumstances may Companies’ electronic technology be used for communications with or communication methods provided by web sites containing inappropriate content.
+c.
+Under no circumstances may Barrington School’s electronic technology be used for communications with, or communication methods provided by web sites containing inappropriate content.

-If an employee maintains email files on Companies’ electronic technology, those files are not considered private or confidential and may be reviewed by the Companies at the Companies’ sole and absolute discretion.
+a.
+If an employee maintains email files on Barrington School’s electronic technology, those files are not considered private or confidential and may be reviewed by Barrington School at its sole and absolute discretion.

-Employees will provide, at the request of the Companies, copies of any email communications they possess regarding any client, customer or transaction involving the Companies and/or its employees.
+b.
+Employees will provide, at the request of Barrington School, copies of any email communications they possess regarding any client, customer or transaction involving Barrington School and/or its employees.

-Employees may not use inappropriate language in any email communication, including but not limited to, profanity, hate speech and sexually explicit speech.
+c.
+Employees may not defame any person in any email communication. d.
+Employees may not use inappropriate language in any email communication, including but not limited to profanity, hate speech and sexually explicit speech.

-Employees will be solely responsible for any contracts obligating them entered via an email communication
+e.
+Employees will be solely responsible for any contracts obligating them entered via email communication.

-Any communications transmitted or communication methods used via the Companies’ electronic technology must be appropriate and within all applicable local, state and federal laws.
-Under no circumstances may Companies’ electronic technology be used to communicate any type of inappropriate content or language.
+5. Any communications transmitted or communication methods used via Barrington School’s electronic technology must be appropriate and within all applicable local, state and federal laws.
+Under no circumstances may Barrington School’s electronic technology be used to communicate any type of inappropriate content or language.

-Employees must obey all applicable laws and regulations in their business and personal use of Companies’ computers; this includes use for email and internet browsing.
+6. Employees must obey all applicable laws and regulations in their business and personal use of Barrington School’s computers; this includes use for email and internet browsing.
 Applicable areas of the law include copyright, trademark, defamation of character, libel, slander, fraud and misrepresentation.

-Because the computers and communication systems (including all networking systems) are owned by the Companies, all material, communications, information and usage may be monitored and regulated by the Companies in any way, method or manner deemed necessary and appropriate;
+a.
+Because the computers and communication systems (including all networking systems) are owned by Barrington School, all material, communications, information and usage may be monitored and regulated by Barrington School in any way, method or manner deemed necessary and appropriate.

-No employee shall retain, maintain or own any rights to any information or communication method stored on or routed through Companies’ electronic technology;
+b.
+No employee shall retain, maintain or own any rights to any information or communication method stored on or routed through Barrington Schools’ electronic technology.

-No employee shall have any privacy rights regarding any information accessed or created, communication transmitted, or activity conducted using Companies’ electronic technology, regardless of the reason for the computer use.
+c.
+No employee shall have any privacy rights regarding any information accessed or created, communication transmitted, or activity conducted using Barrington School’s electronic technology, regardless of the reason for computer use.

 1.14 Electronic Device Usage & Personal Property

-All personal electronic devices and personal property including purses must be kept in an area designated by the administration or in your personal vehicle.
-The companies are not responsible for lost or stolen property.
+All personal electronic devices and personal property, including purses, must be kept in an area designated by the administration or in your personal vehicle.
+Barrington Schools are not responsible for lost or stolen property.
 Coats may be in the classroom; all coat pockets must be empty and are subject to search.
 Teachers are not permitted to take personal cell phones, smart watches, or any Wi-Fi/Bluetooth/cellular service devices into the classrooms.
-Personal cell phones, tablets, iPads, Fitbit, smart watches, or anything that is able to surf the internet and/or receive/send text messages are not permitted in the classrooms under any circumstances.
-All devices provided by the Companies are to be used solely for tasks approved by administration.
-Electronic devices are never to be used in the restrooms or changing areas, including diaper changing stations.
+Personal cell phones, tablets, iPads, Fitbit, smart watches, or anything that can surf the internet and/or receive/send text messages are not permitted in the classrooms under any circumstances.
+All devices provided by Barrington School are to be used solely for tasks approved by the administration.
+Electronic devices are never to be used in restrooms or changing areas, including diaper changing stations.
 In addition, all employees are responsible for ensuring that photographs taken do not contain images of restrooms or changing areas.
-If this policy is violated it will result in disciplinary action, up to and including termination.
+If this policy is violated, it will result in disciplinary action, up to and including termination.

 If the employee is using the center phone in the classroom, they need to have another employee step into the classroom to cover ratio until the employee is finished with the phone.
 The Phone is to be used in emergency situations only.